Skip to navigation Skip to content

 Once the BasicsCard has been activated, the Service Officer will be prompted to offer the option of Balance on Receipt and EFTPOS terminal to the customer/payment nominee.
 If the customer/payment nominee consents to the offer and 'yes' is selected, a 'consent statement' will appear.

-The customer/payment nominee must read and accept the consent statement in order to 'opt in' to Balance on Receipt and EFTPOS terminal.
+The customer/payment nominee must read and accept the consent statement to 'opt in' to Balance on Receipt and EFTPOS terminal.
 Once the consent statement is accepted the workflow will continue.

 Note: the offer of Balance on Receipt and EFTPOS terminal should be made to the individual who has the BasicsCard issued in their name.